Canada to review impact of cannabis legalization four years on

 The review will evaluate the law's impact on young Canadians and progress toward the legislation's aim of providing adults with access to regulated, lower-risk and legal cannabis products, according to a statement from the government.

-It would also analyze what progress has been made in deterring criminal activity and displacing the illicit cannabis market.
+It will also analyze what progress has been made in deterring criminal activity and displacing the illicit cannabis market.

-Through this review, "we will strengthen the (Cannabis) Act so that it meets the needs of all Canadians while continuing to displace the illicit market," Health Minister Jean-Yves Duclos said in a statement.
+Through this review, "we will strengthen the (Cannabis) Act so that it meets the needs of all Canadians while continuing to displace the illicit market," Duclos said in a statement.

 ((ismail.shakil@tr.com;))